irias/ding/INSTALL.md

 Finally, set "isolateBuilds" to true.

-# Github webhooks for push events
+# Github and bitbucket webhooks for push events

-Ding supports starting builds on pushes to github repositories.
-Start ding with the -listenwebhooks flag and set "githubWebhookSecret" in the config file.
+Ding supports starting builds on pushes to github or bitbucket repositories.
+Start ding with the -listenwebhooks flag and set "githubWebhookSecret" and/or "bitbucketWebhookSecret" in the config file.

-You'll need to configure a "webhook" for your repositories at github.com:
+You'll need to configure a "webhook" for your repositories.

+For github:

+- Make a URL that points to your server, with path /github/<repoName>.
-- select "application/json" as event type - send only "push" events (default at the time of writing) - set the same secret as in the config file
+- Select "application/json" as event type - send only "push" events (default at the time of writing) - set the same secret as in the config file.

+For bitbucket:

+- Make a URL that points to your server, with path /bitbucket/<repoName>/<bitbucketWebhookSecret>.
+Bitbucket does not sign its requests, so the authentication is in the URL.

-If you don't want to listen for github webhook events, pass an empty string to the -listenwebhook flag.
+If you don't want to listen for webhook events, pass an empty string to the -listenwebhook flag.